Leuralla: Garden and amphitheatre

 Andreas established an exotic garden from his earliest ownership of Leuralla and much of it was saved from the 1909 bushfire.
 It was redeveloped around the 1914 house and is still 5 hectares (12 acres) in size.
 A formal garden lay out was used originally by Andreas and later Paul Sorensen improved the garden overall.
 There is a sculpture garden on the south side of Olympian Parade.
 The amphitheatre on the edge of the escarpment takes advantages of its spectacular setting overlooking the Jamieson Valley.

 Distinguished guests

 As the home of the Katoomba Music Society in the 1930s, Leuralla hosted numerous interesting musical guests including: the internationally renowned pianist Solomon Cutner CBE, known as The Great Solomon; the composer and conductor Sir Eugene Goosens; and music critic and cricket commentator Sir Neville Cardus CBE.
-During the 1954 Royal Visit the house welcomed Queen Elizabeth II and the Duke of Edinburgh.
 During the 1927 Royal Tour of Australasia, Harry Andreas had acted as a fishing guide for The Duke and Duchess of York (later King George VI and Queen Elizabeth) in the Bay of Islands, whilst the young Princess "Lillibet" was at home in London.